 Stephanie Thwaites is open to children's and YA speculative fiction as well as a story with a 'kick-ass' heroine like Villanelle or Arya Stark.
 Email: firstname.lastname@example.org

-Alice Lutyens is looking for 'a fantastically written novel with a twist of the magical or supernatural, but based in reality'.
-Email: firstname.lastname@example.org
+Alice Lutyens is closed to submission until Sept 2024 but is looking for 'a fantastically written novel with a twist of the magical or supernatural, but based in reality'.
+Email: email@example.com

 Conville and Walsh - they are commercially linked to Curtis Brown.

-Alexander Cochran is a great guy, agent to the brilliant Tade Thompson and Gareth Powell.
+Alexander Cochran is agent to Joe Abercrombie, Neil Gaiman, Tade Thompson and Gareth Powell.
 He wants 'sci-fi and fantasy that push boundaries or cross genres, but are rooted in the believable.'
-Email: email@example.com
+Email: firstname.lastname@example.org

-Ki Agency - this is a small agency that specialise in developing bespoke and supportive relationships with their authors.
-Meg Davis is a friendly and helpful agent who enjoys genre fiction and I've found her to offer helpful insights even while rejecting my work!
+Ki Agency - there is now only Meg Davis at Ki now but she is an advocate for genre fiction.
+She is friendly and helpful, I've found her to offer helpful insights even while rejecting my work!
 Email: email@example.com

-Johnson and Alcock - Ed Wilson is their speculative fiction agent and represents writers like RJ Barker and Cameron Johnston.
+Johnson and Alcock This is a rather staid agency, its senior personnel are highly respected but "traditional" let's say.
+Need I say more?
+Ed Wilson is their speculative fiction agent and represents writers like RJ Barker and Cameron Johnston.
 On Twitter he's active on his @literarywhore account.
 Email: firstname.lastname@example.org

-DHH Literary agency - is the home of Harry Illingworth and he wants 'high concept speculative fiction and science fiction and fantasy of all kinds, especially gritty and epic'.
+DHH Literary agency - David Headley is the boss here and is looking for 'expansive space operas and epic fantasy', like everyone he wants a strong narrative voice and an emotional journey for the protagonist, in other words, what every book needs!
+Email to email@example.com Harry Illingworth is currently closed to submissions with no indication of when he will reopen.
+He wants 'high concept speculative fiction and science fiction and fantasy of all kinds, especially gritty and epic'.
 He's the grimdark author, Anna Stephens' agent.
-Email: email@example.com
+Email: firstname.lastname@example.org

-Peters, Fraser and Dunlop - is a large agency and Lucy Irvine deals with their SFF authors, "I am drawn to narratives driven by world building; quick-paced, addictive, and adventurous, with returnable series potential.
+Peters, Fraser and Dunlop - is a large agency, newly arrived Sarah Hornsley (email - firstname.lastname@example.org) mentions interest in n uplifting novel with a speculative edge.
+Something grounded in reality but sprinkled with a light magical touch.
+My author Becky Hunter does this brilliantly with her debut ONE MOMENT.
+(One debut author in this genre might be enough??) and Lucy Irvine deals with their SFF authors, "I am drawn to narratives driven by world building; quick-paced, addictive, and adventurous, with returnable series potential.
 I love stories set in worlds that pull you in and stay with you long after you’ve finished reading."
-Email: firstname.lastname@example.org
+Email: email@example.com

 John Jarrold - the ultimate speculative fiction agent, John specialises in this area and his list includes authors like Kareem Mahfouz, Ben Galley, Harry Turtledove and Richard Webb.
 Email: firstname.lastname@example.org

-Julie Crisp is another specialist speculative fiction agent.
+Julie Crisp is closed to submissions until March 2024 and sounds like her editing work is taking up more and more of her time, she quotes support from lots of big genre names in this regard.
+She is a specialist speculative fiction agent.
 She represents authors such as Devin Madsen, John Gwynne and Sam Hawke.
-She is also a professional editor.
 You can contact her on her site here

 If you know of other literary agents who are open to speculative fiction or have constructive experiences you'd like to share, please get in touch and I can add them to this post.